Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolRoleMember.md

 ```

 ### -RoleName
-The name of the role to remove members from.
+Specifies the name of the role from which to remove members.
-Either RoleName or RoleObjectId should be
-            provided.
+Specify either the _RoleName_ or _RoleObjectId_ parameter.

 ```yaml
 Type: String